Design for Inclusive Environments

 Inclusive Design empowers the people who use products, buildings and communities by taking their perspective and making it the central focus of the design process.
 Rooted in a critique of designer-centric practice and embracing an ethic of social responsibility, this new paradigm focuses on developing form from function to increase the usefulness and responsiveness of our physical world for a diverse range of people.

-Students selected a group of individuals currently excluded from the environment and prepared a literature review using peer-reviewed resources on the design issues that might have been related to this group.
-Students then conducted a focused interview with a person currently excluded from the environment (identified in Part I.) Based on the interview, students identified a design need and developed a preliminary schematic plan and/or design proposal.
+Students selected a group of individuals currently excluded from the environment and prepared a literature review.
+Students then conducted a focused interview with a person currently excluded from the environment.
+Based on the interview, students identified a design need and developed a preliminary schematic plan and/or design proposal.

 Jordana Maisel, Adjunct Assistant Professor